 Natural Features & Ecosystems

-The landscapes and features of Yosemite National Park inspire awe and wonder in the forces that have created such majesty.
-Geologists, hydrologists, and geographers investigate and document landscapes to get a sense of the ecosystem as a whole that reaches from below 3,000 feet to over 13,000 feet in elevation.
+Yosemite National Park inspires awe and wonder at the forces that have created its dramatic landscapes.
+Geologists, hydrologists, and geographers investigate and document the processes that shape them in order to get a holistic sense of this diverse ecosystem and environment, which ranges from below 3,000 feet to over 13,000 feet in elevation.

-Wilderness: Wilderness, a place unchanged by people; a place of solitude; a place of peace; a place of adventure and learning.
-Here, you will find no cars, no roads, no electricity, no modern conveniences.
-Nearly 95 percent of Yosemite is Congressionally designated as Wilderness, which, "in contrast with those areas where man and his own works dominate the landscape, is an area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain."
+Wilderness: Wilderness is a place unchanged by people: a place of solitude, a place of peace, a place of adventure and learning.
+Here, you will find no cars, no roads, no electricity, and no modern conveniences.
+Nearly 95 percent of Yosemite is congressionally designated wilderness, which, "in contrast with those areas where man and his own works dominate the landscape, is an area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain."

 “I gloried in the magnificent setting in which I found myself, with crystal-clear lakes set in glacial basins adjacent to massive Mounts Ritter and Banner and the jagged Minarets of the Ritter Range—all of this and absolutely fascinating geology … sitting around the campfire … or lying on an outcrop watching shooting stars.” –N. King Huber, U.S.G.S. scientist and author of Geological Ramblings in Yosemite